APAG - American Photography Archives Group

 Where: School of the Visual Arts, 214 East 21st Street, NYC

-The conference includes networking opportunities, breakout sessions and the awards party on Saturday night, March 22nd (Additional cost: $40.00 which includes 1 drink plus appetizers)
+The conference includes networking opportunities, breakout sessions and all panels.
+There is also an awards party on Saturday night, March 22nd.
+Additional cost: $40.00 which includes 1 drink plus appetizers.
+Awards will be given out for lifetime achievement in photography, lifetime achievement for an archive, member of the year and other awards.

 Please pay: